k8sp/bootstrapper/pxe-on-rasppi/README.md

 On this Web UI, I can see that the subnet mask is `255.255.255.0`.

 I can ssh to the Thinkpad and the Raspberry Pi from the MacBook Pro.
-On both of these Linux comptuers, I confirmed that `route -n` returns the gateway IP address as `192.168.2.1`, which is the router's IP address.
+On both of these Linux computers, I confirmed that `route -n` returns the gateway IP address as `192.168.2.1`, which is the router's IP address.